 \subsection{Single-stage Double-backward Propagation}

-Most current WSSS methods~\cite{wang2020self, chang2020weakly, zhang2020splitting, zhang2020reliability, guo2019mixup, yun2019cutmix, kim2021discriminative} require multiple steps, which usually involve training multiple models with different pipelines and tweaks.
+Most current WSSS methods~\cite{wang2020self,chang2020weakly,zhang2020splitting,zhang2020reliability,guo2019mixup,yun2019cutmix,kim2021discriminative} require multiple steps, generally involving training multiple models with different pipelines and tweaks.
 Inter-dependencies between the steps can easily influence final performance.
-Further, the vision transformer shows properties that are especially advantageous for dense prediction tasks like semantic segmentation \cite{ranftl2021vision, liu2021swin, bao2021beit, wang2021pvtv2}.

-Based on above considerations, we propose an unified framework to train our WSSS method in an end-to-end manner.
-As shown in Fig.~\ref{fig:overview}, the framework has two parallel branches, \ie a classification and a semantic segmentation branch.
+However, the vision transformer shows properties that are especially advantageous for dense prediction tasks like semantic segmentation \cite{ranftl2021vision,liu2021swin,bao2021beit,wang2021pvtv2}.
+Hence, we propose an unified framework to train our WSSS method in an end-to-end manner.
+As shown in Fig.~\ref{fig:overview}, the framework has two parallel branches, i.e. a classification and a semantic segmentation branch.
 Both branches share the same vision transformer backbone, and update the entire network simultaneously during training.

 As illustrated in Fig.~\ref{fig:double bakcward}, the core of our approach is double-backward propagation.
-That is, the network back propagates to compute GETAM without updating the network to obtain pseudo labels, then back propagates again to optimize the network supervised by these pseudo labels.
+That is, the network back propagates to compute GETAM without updating to obtain pseudo labels, then back propagates again to optimize the network supervised by these pseudo labels.
 Each iteration consists of two back propagation operations but the network is only updated once.
-Specifically, we first perform a forward pass to produce classification predictions $Y$, while without calculating the classification loss.
+Specifically, we first perform a forward pass to produce classification predictions $Y$ without calculating the classification loss.
 Then, for the target class $c$, we back propagate its output $y^c$ to obtain GETAM.
 We iterate to obtain class-wise attention maps for every class appearing in the image, and use them to generate pseudo segmentation labels.
 In the second back propagation step, we clear the gradients and perform another forward pass to generate classification and semantic segmentation predictions.
-With the pixel level pseudo labels and image level labels, we train our network with classification prediction and semantic prediction from the second back propagation.
-Back propagating GETAM leads to better localization of objects and segmentation performance.
+With the pixel level pseudo labels and image level labels, we train our network with classification and segmentation predictions from the second back propagation.
+Back propagating GETAM leads to improved localization of objects and segmentation performance.
 The proposed double-backward propagation does not rely on multi-step WSSS training, and shows competitive performance (see Table \ref{table sota}).